cbg-ethz/cowwid/README.md

 ### Output

-Manually edit and adapt `work-vp-test/var_dates.yaml` (the list of all variant will be correctly auto-guess, no need to use one in  `work-vp-test/variants_config.yaml` )  to require deconvolution to include these newly detected variants (see next section "[Wastewater analysis](#wastewater-analysis)").
+Manually edit and adapt `work-vp-test/var_dates.yaml` (the list of all variant will be correctly auto-guessed, no need to use one in  `work-vp-test/variants_config.yaml` )  to require deconvolution to include these newly detected variants (see next section "[Wastewater analysis](#wastewater-analysis)").